b-lukaszuk/RJ_BS_eng/contents/association_and_prediction.md

 sco(s)
 ```

-And it appears it's not.
-OK, no big deal, and what about `carb` and `total` mass
+And it appears it is not.
+OK, no big deal, and what about `carb` and `total`
-of a candy bar?
+mass of a candy bar?

 ```jl
 s = """